birdLark/birdLark.github.io/docs/introduction.md

 - Tencent Cloud

-Collecting various logs from business services into Apache Kafka, some of the data in Apache Kafka is consumed and extracted through Seatunnel, and then store into Clickhouse.
+Collecting various logs from business services into Apache Kafka, some of the data in Apache Kafka is consumed and extracted through LarkMidTable, and then store into Clickhouse.

-For more use cases, please refer to: https://seatunnel.apache.org/blog
+For more use cases, please refer to: https://birdLark.apache.org/blog

 # Code of conduct